AP source: USC, UCLA in process of joining Big Ten

 The move to the Big Ten would greatly enhance USC and UCLA’s revenues.

 The Pac-12 distributed only $19.8 million per school in fiscal year 2021, by far the least among Power 5 conferences.
-The Big Ten’s per-school distribution was $46.1 million, second only to the Southeastern Conference’s $54.6 million.
+The Big Ten’s per-school distribution was $46.1 million, second only to the SEC’s $54.6 million.

 The Pac-12 has had difficulty getting its conference television network untracked while the Big Ten Network is the most established of the conference networks.